 Manchester’s youth, the Soul Mods started the appreciation of Black American music in the city in the 1960′, mainly emerging from The twisted Wheel Club and its influential DJ Roger Eagle.

-Elton John in Bluesolgy appeared backing many Stateside artists and said you had to make it in Manchester at the Twisted Wheel – as it was the premier location for Blues and Soul artists to play in the city.
+Elton John in Bluesology appeared backing many Stateside artists and later said you had to make it in Manchester at the Twisted Wheel – as it was the premier location for Blues and Soul artists to play in the city.
 The location that was the genesis of Northern Soul.
 Manchester SOUL.

 But without any doubt it was Soul music that dominated in the city in the 1960′s; at The Wheel.
 Other clubs too followed the trend of soul in the city: The Jigsaw, then the Blue Note which was instrumental in pioneering all things STAX as well as featuring many Soul 45’s that were later ‘Discovered’ by the 1970s Wigan and subsequent Northern Soul crowd!

 Mick Hucknall Manchester United FC fan called his group Simply Red after the team and his first manager was Roger Eagle.

 Bob Dylan was called ‘Judas’ when he went electric at the cities Free Trade Hall.

 Also at the Free Trade Hall the Sex Pistols did their first major Gig: hardly anyone came, but Tony Wilson was there, later he started Factory Records and opened the Hacienda Club.